 The distribution of data across multiple data centers and the redundancies placed in the system serve to secure your data even more.
 This is because if one goes down your data will remain secure and your access won’t be affected.

 Another consideration you should have when discussing potential migration to the cloud is the cost of on-site physical security.
-Because to have the highest level of security for your on-premises servers, you’ll have to invest in security personnel, high-tech security systems, mantraps, and locked cages.
+To have the highest level of security for your on-premises servers, you’ll have to invest in security personnel.
+Many companies also use high-tech security systems, mantraps, and locked cages.

 In addition, to have adequate surveillance of your data centers, you would need to have round-the-clock staff.
 You need people to constantly monitor for attacks while others are guarding the physical premises.
 As most know, this is something that will certainly require a significant capital outlay.